 Shop showers

 If your old shower has sprayed for the very last time, it’s time to buy a new one.
-And what better place to begin then right here at Victoria Plum.
-We have comprehensive selection of showers, including mixer showers, electric showers, digital showers and more.
+And what better place to begin than right here at Victoria Plum.
+We have a comprehensive selection of showers, including mixer showers, electric showers, digital showers and more.
 Choose from traditional or contemporary designs with concealed and unconcealed valves.
-Pick out a dual or even triple outlet showers for added luxury, or simply find new shower fittings and accessories like handsets and hoses.
+Pick out dual or even triple outlet showers for added luxury, or simply find new shower fittings and accessories like shower handsets and shower hoses.

 To begin browsing, simply click on the image below.